cislrpi/io/README.md

 For a full list of voice you can use, check [Watson TTS website](http://www.ibm.com/watson/developercloud/doc/text-to-speech/http.shtml#voices).
 You can also use SSML.
 Again, check [Watson TTS website](http://www.ibm.com/watson/developercloud/doc/text-to-speech/http.shtml#input).

-If you want to subscribe to speaking events, you can use `onBeginSpeak` and `onEndSpeak`.
+If you want to subscribe to speaking events, you can use `onBeginSpeak` and `onEndSpeak`. `onBeginSpeak` will give you the message that is spoken.

 ## Display
 The Display object enables you to manipulate content of the displays